HarshaGoonewardana/language-classifier/README.md

 The corpora are segmented by word, and the model uses only one instance of each unique word, per language.

 Current Languages included are:
+- Bulgarian
+- Czech
+- Dutch
 - English
+- French
 - German
+- Italian
-- French
+- Polish
 - Spanish
-- Italian
-- Dutch
 - Swedish
-- Polish